carlosamcruz/BCAPP/README.md

 11) SEND TOKEN - transfer a single TOR TOKEN or ODR TOKEN to another P2PKH address through its script hash;

 12) MELT TOKEN - melts a single TOR TOKEN or ODR TOKEN and send its backed satoshis to the indicated P2PKH address through its script hash;

-13) 2TR TOKEN - creates a TRUE TOKEN from a TOR TOKEN or ODR TOKEN, such token is an open access token for teaching purposes, where anyone can use the satoshis on it;

 The code of all JAVA classes of the project are open, nevertheless they are still poorly documented, and it is not neatly written as well.